sappoPrivy/Simple_fullstack_webapplication_with_authentication/README.md

-# Simple Fullstack Webapplication using Spring boot and React Typescript
+# Simple Fullstack Webapplication with Authentication using Spring boot and React Typescript
 Code written by Tenzin Sangpo Choedon

 ## 📄 Overview